fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (3 datatrial browser)

 The HL1 channel contains the analog representation of the stimulus, which is of much larger amplitude than all other channels.
-We can exclude it in the guy (click "channel" button) or using the followin
+We can exclude it in the guy (click "channel" button) or using the following:

     cfg = [];
     cfg.viewmode = 'vertical';